vamshi060605/netflixclone/README.md

 This is a simple HTML project that replicates the Netflix homepage.
 It includes a landing page with various sections to showcase the features of Netflix.

+<b>The goal is to enhance your HTML and CSS skills, as well as my understanding of responsive web design.</b>

 ## Technologies Used

 - HTML, CSS, and JavaScript for the frontend